secretpray/Recipes/README.md

 * Comment inline edit/update with AJAX (stage_29 +)
 * Comment and Reply full AJAX create/update/delete
 * Nested Forms
+* A wizard to create a recipe step by step (wicked gem)
 * Authentication with Devise (email/username)
 * Authentication with Facebook, Github omniauth and Google oauth2 (with support User attributes update)
 * Avatar for User and more Devise attributes: First name, Last Name, Username (uniq), Birthday, About